agmangas/mlops-poc/README.md

 2021-10-20 11:32:57 mlops-poc sh.command[59588] INFO <Command '/usr/local/bin/kubectl apply -n kserve-textclustering -f /tmp/tmpur69q815/s3-secrets.yaml', pid 59607>: process started
 2021-10-20 11:32:58 mlops-poc sh.command[59588] INFO <Command '/usr/local/bin/kubectl apply -n kserve-textclustering -f /tmp/tmpplwcgz2g/inference-service.yaml', pid 59620>: process started
 ```

+Below you can see the details of the `Secret`, `ServiceAccount` and `InferenceService` Kubernetes resources created by the script.

+Unlike in the case of the _transformer_, where we need to build an ad-hoc image, there is already a Scikit Learn _predictor_ server built into KServe.
+To avoid any unexpected issues when using the built-in servers, the models should be developed using the [same versions as Kserve](https://github.com/kserve/kserve/blob/v0.7.0/python/sklearnserver/setup.py).

 ```
 apiVersion: v1